stdlib-js/stdlib/docs/contributing/zulip_guide.md

 First and foremost, whenever possible, try to post your questions **in public** (rather than sending DMs).
 Asking questions in public is the fastest way to get a response, as more people can help, _plus_ it's likely that someone else will benefit from finding out the answer to your question.
 The stdlib team is active in the chat, so you shouldn't need to use **@-mentions** by default.

-Each channel has a description (don't worry too much about posting in the "right" channel---moderators can help [move content][zulip-move-content] if needed), and conversations are organized into [**topics**][zulip-intro-to-topics].
+Each channel has a description (don't worry too much about posting in the "right" channel—moderators can help [move content][zulip-move-content] if needed), and conversations are organized into [**topics**][zulip-intro-to-topics].
 If you're starting a new discussion, try to pick a brief, descriptive topic name that captures the subject of your message.
 Topic names also help others find relevant information from past conversations (learn more about [Zulip search filters here][zulip-search-filters]).
 You can edit a topic name at any time, so if you realize that your original topic name isn't quite right, feel free to update it.

 Because it's easy to move content around, please **do NOT cross-post**.
 Not only can this be confusing, but you risk duplication of effort if multiple people respond to the same question in different channels.